 - Hold this for 5 seconds.

-- Roll a bath towel length-wise for this exercise and sit or stand looking straight ahead.
+- Roll a bath towel length-wise for this exercise and sit or stand to look straight ahead.

 - Hold the towel on each end with both hands and place the middle so it is taught behind your neck.

-- Pull gently on the towel and let your head fall backwards.
+- Pull gently on the towel and let your head fall backward.
 Hold this for 10 seconds and then release tension on the towel and look straight ahead.
 Repeat this step.

 - This exercise usually provides a lot of relief and it is great for helping maintain and restoring the normal curvature of the neck.

-- Standing with your back against a wall use a hand to push the chin directly backwards.
+- Standing with your back against a wall using a hand to push the chin directly backward.
 This is a very small movement and should create the appearance of a double chin.
 Avoid bringing the chin down towards the chest as this is not the correct movement.

 - This should be felt deep in the neck, and the neck muscles near the skin should be soft and relaxed during this movement.